 i.
 Minimum number of services.
-The minimum number of waiver services (one or more) that an individual must require in order to be determine d to need waiver services is: 1 ii.
+The minimum number of waiver services (one or more) that an individual must require in order to be determined need waiver services is: ii.
 Frequency of services.
-The state requires (select one): The provision of waiver services at least monthly O Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g quarterly), specify the frequency: ŗ., b.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b.
 Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one): O Directly by the Medicaid agency By the operating agency specified in Appendix A O By a government agency under contract with the Medicaid agency.
-Specify the entity: O Other Specify: c.
+Level of care evaluations and reevaluations are performed (select one): Directly by the Medicaid agency By the operating agency specified in Appendix A By a government agency under contract with the Medicaid agency.
+Specify the entity: Other c.
 Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: